fizzed/stork/README.md

     /opt/hello-server/current -> /opt/hello-server/version-1.0.0-20141101121032

 Since this application contains one daemon called "hello-server", the daemon would be stopped (if it existed), the upgrade would occur, then the daemon would be installed (if needed) and started back up.
 The directories described above in the canonical layout as (retained on upgrade) would be moved rather than overwritten.
 That means during a fresh install, the bin/, lib/, conf/, and share/ directories are installed.
 On an upgrade install, the bin/, lib, and share/ directories are installed, while conf/ and runtime dirs data/, log/, and run/ directories are moved.

+## Stork SBT Plugin for PlayFramework

+The PlayFramework is a popular Scala/Java framework that uses SBT underneath for its build system.
+Stork has tight integration with PlayFramework via its plugin.

+Example Play project: examples/hello-server-play

+The plugin affects your application in two main ways.
+First, since Play only has a well-defined entry point to your application, the plugin includes a well-defined launcher config file that is suitable for your app.
+So you don't need to even create one (unless you want to customize something).
+The plugin allows an override to be placed in conf/stork-launcher.yml.

+Second, the plugin supplies an interesting Bootstrap class that becomes the new entry point to your app.
+The Bootstrap is pretty simple.
+It reads in an optional config file that defines system property values then calls the normal entry point to a Play app.
+This permits you to set the http.port the server runs on in either development or production and maintain it in a config file.
+The config file is optional, but if you'd like to use it just supply a conf/stork-bootstrap.conf file with a system property on each line:

+    http.port=9001

+Finally, the plugin implementation relies on the default Play "stage" task to figure out what jars to copy.
+As avid users of Play over the years, the platform has changed how it stages jars between versions and tapping into the existing task is more stable.
+The example project will be the easiest way to see how it works.

 ## Examples